National Workforce Diversity Pipeline

 The National Workforce Diversity Pipeline (NWDP) Program, funded through the Department of Health and Human Services, Office of Minority Health, is established to address health disparities among racial and ethnic minorities in the areas of health care and behavioral health and increase the availability of science, technology, engineering, and mathematics (STEM) education.

 The Junior URM Mentoring Program (JUMP) is one of the many support programs offered through the NWDP to serve as a diversity pipeline in healthcare and STEM careers.
-The JUMP program is a two-week summer enrichment program for rising 9th and 10th grade high school students.
-Twenty (20) High School students who demonstrate an interest in the areas of science, engineering, technology, math or health professions will be selected.
+The JUMP program is a one-week summer enrichment program for rising 9th and 10th grade high school students.
+Thirty (30) High School students who demonstrate an interest in the areas of science, engineering, technology, math or health professions will be selected.
 The NWDP selection process is competitive.
-In addition to demonstrated leadership skills, students must also have a high aptitude for science/mathematics and technology.
+In addition to STEM and Health care interest, student must have demonstrated leadership skills.
 Preference will be given to students who reside in the Washington, DC Metropolitan area.
 The NWDP program includes workshops and interactive activities that are designed to expose students to the expectations in healthcare/STEM careers.

-From Monday through Friday starting at 8:00 am to 5:00pm, students will be involved in various workshops, research projects, peer–mentoring tasks, and STEM focus excursions.
-Materials and items covered by the program: Some meals, course materials (textbooks, pens, pencils, calculators, etc.), activities, clinical/STEM shadowing, transportation to clinical sites, and mandatory science focused excursions.
-Not included: Meals eaten off campus (other than those provided by the program), medical expenses, and personal spending money, etc.
+From Monday through Friday starting at 9:00 am to 5:30pm, students will be involved in various workshops, research projects, peer–mentoring tasks, and STEM focus excursions.
+Materials and items covered by the program: Course materials (textbooks, pens, pencils, calculators, etc.), activities, clinical/STEM shadowing, transportation to clinical sites, and mandatory science focused excursions.

 ELIGIBILITY & SELECTION CRITERIA: